chenmoke2022-sys/T-NSEC-Core/Thomas_Tan_Resume_AI_Native.md

 **"Architecting Intelligence on the Edge with Intuition & Code."**

-13 years of diverse experience (SEA E-commerce / Gov / Entrepreneurship). **Not a traditional coder**, but an **AI Orchestrator** who leverages LLMs to build enterprise-grade systems.
+13 years of diverse experience (SEA E-commerce / FinTech / Gov). **Not a traditional coder**, but an **AI Orchestrator** who leverages LLMs to build enterprise-grade systems.
 Proven ability to architect and deliver complex solutions (T-NSEC) from scratch in **30 days** by combining product vision with AI execution.

 Expert in **Edge AI**, **Neuro-Symbolic Architecture**, and **Cross-Cultural Strategy**.
 I bridge the gap between "Business Logic" and "Technical Implementation" using AI agents.